garymarkfuller/warboel/Planets.md

 # Planets

-- The setting contains two habitable planets in a resonant orbit around an Orange Dwarf (K-Type) star.
+- The setting contains two habitable planets in a resonant orbit around an Orange Dwarf (K-Type) star with a diameter of approximately 1,200,000km.
 - Each is around 60,000km in circumference (1.5 times that of Earth).
 - They are around 120,000,000km apart at the closest point of their orbits, which occur once every 640 days.
 - The planets have a mass of between two and two-and-a-half times that of Earth, rotating every 24 hours and experiencing approximately 1g gravity.

 ## Planet 1